 Social Media Presence: Maintain an active presence on platforms such as Twitter and Warpcast to share updates, spark discussions, and engage with relevant audiences.

 Web3 communities are at the heart of the ecosystem, critical for governance, innovation, and growth.
 As blockchain adoption grows, these communities will only become more vibrant and effective.
-Tools such as Formo offer distinct advantages with token-gated forms, onchain analytics, and wallet address verification — ideal for airdrop distributions and beyond.
+Web3 community tools such as Formo provide distinct advantages with token-gated forms, onchain analytics, and wallet address verification.